-We have issued a separate report to you, dated March 27, 2019, on GWA's internal control over financial reporting and on its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters, which was based upon the audit performed in accordance with Government Auditing Standards.
-We have also issued a separate report to you, also dated March 27, 2019, involving GWA's compliance with requirements applicable to each major program and on internal control over compliance in accordance with OMB Uniform Guidance.
+We have issued a separate report to you, dated May 14, 2020, on GWA's internal control over financial reporting and on its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters, which was based upon the audit performed in accordance with Government Auditing Standards.
+We have also issued a separate report to you, also dated May 14, 2020, involving GWA's compliance with requirements applicable to its sole major program and on internal control over compliance in accordance with OMB Uniform Guidance.

-We have identified and included in Attachment II, certain deficiencies related to GWA's internal control over financial reporting that we identified during our audit.
+We have identified and included in Attachment III, certain deficiencies related to GWA's internal control over financial reporting that we identified during our audit.

-The definition of a deficiency is also set forth in Attachment II.
+The definition of a deficiency is also set forth in Attachment III.

-A description of the responsibility of management for establishing and maintaining internal control over financial reporting and of the objectives of and inherent limitations of internal control over financial reporting, is set forth in the attached Attachment III and should be read in conjunction with this report.
+A description of the responsibility of management for establishing and maintaining internal control over financial reporting and of the objectives of and inherent limitations of internal control over financial reporting, is set forth in the attached Attachment IV and should be read in conjunction with this report.